 “Always be prepared, and the rest will follow,” as the saying goes – or something along those lines.
 If you have the right gear on you while traveling, camping, hiking, or what have you, then you’re more likely able to get yourself out of a jam.
-While there is such a thing as purchasing lots of fancy gadgets that ultimately have no value, there are a few key tools you should have on you at all times, especially when you’re venturing out into the wild or looking to embark on another adventure.
+While there is such a thing as purchasing lots of fancy gadgets that ultimately have no value, there are a few key tools you should have ready to go at all times and North American rescue is one of them, especially when you’re venturing out into the wild or looking to embark on another adventure.
 The following are a few pieces of survival gear that you can carry around with you every day to help in case of emergency.

 Swiss Army Knife